GENI-NSF/geni-tools/acceptance_tests/AM_API_v1/README-accept-AMAPIv1.txt

           $ ./am_api_v1_accept.py -a am-undertest Test.test_getversion
      (c) Correct errors and run step (3b) again, as needed.

+# THIS SECTION DEFERED UNTIL WE HAVE MORE TESTS WRITTEN
- (3) Negative testing: Run acceptance tests with a credential at a gcf clearinghouse not accepted by the AM.
+# (3) Negative testing: Run acceptance tests with a credential at a gcf
+# clearinghouse not accepted by the AM.
-     (a) Make sure the gcf-ch and gcf-am are running:
+#     (a) Make sure the gcf-ch and gcf-am are running:
-          $ ../../install/run_gcf.sh
+#          $ ../../install/run_gcf.sh
-     (b) Run getversion test:
+#     (b) Run getversion test:
-          $ ./am_api_v1_accept.py -a am-undertest -f my_gcf Test.test_getversion
+#          $ ./am_api_v1_accept.py -a am-undertest -f my_gcf Test.test_getversion
-         This should fail with the error shown in the Sample Output below.
+#         This should fail with the error shown in the Sample Output below.
-     (c) Correct errors and run step (3b) again, as needed.
+#     (c) Correct errors and run step (3b) again, as needed.
+# END DEFER

  (4) Congratulations!
 You are done.